deepsense-ai/seahorse/docs/operations/write_dataframe.md

 ---

 Write DataFrame saves a DataFrame on a file system.
+Supports writing files to local file system, Amazon S3 and HDFS.
+Output will be Hadoop-compatible partitioned file.

 It is possible to customize the file format (e.g. the values separator in CSV format) by setting appropriate parameters.

 ## Available file formats